Posts Tagged ‘Rob Dyrdek’

 I’m happy with the road I took and the way things happened; I don’t regret anything.
 But I do understand the people that find my behavior too much, at the same time I don’t care.
 I’m 26, I learned and I’ve evolved and think different.
 When I see my behavior at a contest from years ago I laugh so hard and think, “Wow, I was a little bit crazy.”

 As skateboarding’s most-recognized dealmaker, Rob Dyrdek has built his career on the risk of embracing different kinds of risk.
-A Jackass for the CNBC set, Dyrdek is as comfortable negotiating his homeboys’ contract terms from beneath a Motel 6 hangover as he is nollie frontside nosesliding to fakie or cooly inhaling intoxicants from colorful balloons at a European rave event.
+A Jackass for the CNBC set, Dyrdek is as comfortable negotiating his homeboys’ contract terms from beneath a Motel 6 hangover as he is nollie frontside nosesliding to fakie or cooly raving at a European rave event.
 Among those who invest their business expense money in gas station trinkets and accept automobiles as payment, Dyrdek’s business sense is high lore, which only added to the shock following his premature exaltation this week that he would take ownership of the hardgoods concern that has employed him since he was a tyke.

 The deal confuses me.
 Few details are out there, because maybe they have yet to all be determined.
 Let’s assume Dyrdek buys DNA Distribution in full from Burton.
 He gets AWS, Habitat, Reflex bearings, Habitat shoes.
 I would think Burton keeps Gravis’ IVSK8 effort.
 For one thing I wonder why Burton would sell after acquiring the AWS business just four years ago.
 Maybe Burton is looking to trim its balance sheet, as they’re rumored to also be trying to unload a surfboard company also.
 Decks and wheels are known not to be tremendous moneymakers and the t-shirts/hats/etc business seems as flooded as ever.
 What I don’t get is how Dyrdek would be able to run it more profitably as a standalone company, since you would assume that under the Burton umbrella AWS could get better deals on materials like shirts and pants and whatnot since Burton already buys a lot of that stuff for its own purposes.
 Maybe he has plans to integrate his Rogue Status thing there, or realign AWS with DC, by way of Habitat shoes.
-DC’s new advertising person would be interested in such a move no doubt.

 The most likely scenario to me seems like Dyrdek becoming majority-owner with Burton keeping a stake, since that way maybe the two companies could maintain their ties in terms of volume discounts on raw goods, stocking DNA and perhaps other Dyrdek products in Burton stores, some skateboard-world cred for Burton, etc. Long-term I’m not sure whether such a deal’s a positive in terms of DNA, or at least Alien, maintaining the weird and “separate” vibe that made it seem to cut deeper and matter more than your typical deck and urethane purveyour.
-You’d like to think that Dyrdek the actual dude stands somewhat apart from the MTV and Street League character, and that he knows when to leave shit well enough alone.
+You’d like to think that Dyrdek the actual dude stands somewhat apart from the MTV and Street League character, and that he knows when to leave well enough alone.
 I think he trusts Carter/Hill/Castrucci.

 Like an 80s shark-skin suit, Rob Dyrdek is compelled to continue moving forward and look snappy doing so, yet his most recent venture poses risks of destabilizing the already shaky underpinnings of the competitive contest circuit as we know and understand it today.
-The “Street League,” alluring to pros for its lucrative prize potential and relative credibility when placed beside the likes of a Mountain Dew-soaked prefab circuses stuffed with Slim Jims and the musings of a Sal Masakela.
-It’s the tradeoff — an agreed-upon exclusivity of pro participation that involves forswearing other major contest tours — that raises the danger of plunging the
+The “Street League,” alluring to pros for its lucrative prize potential and relative credibility when placed beside the likes of Mountain Dew-soaked prefab circuses stuffed with Slim Jims.
+It’s the tradeoff — an agreed-upon exclusivity of pro participation that involves forswearing other major contest tours — that raises the question of plunging the immaculate and hallowed institution of contest skating into the same froth of confusion, corruption and chest-beating that has snared pro boxing.

-Here, a woeful five organizations with even more woefully similar-sounding names — the World Boxing Council, World Boxing Association, International Boxing Federation, World Boxing Organization, and International Boxing Organization– vie for the hearts and minds of fans as each purports to lord over the true world title for each weight class, requiring would-be contenders to overextend their personal credit in an effort to acquire houses with enough closet space for multiple gilded belts.
-Truly it is enough to make a dunce of anyone seeking to master the sweet science.
+Here, a woeful five organizations with even more woefully similar-sounding names — the World Boxing Council, World Boxing Association, International Boxing Federation, World Boxing Organization, and International Boxing Organization– vie for the hearts and minds of fans as each purports to lord over the one true world title for each weight class, requiring would-be contenders to overextend their personal credit in an effort to acquire houses with enough closet space for multiple gilded belts.
+It is enough to make a dunce of anyone seeking to master the sweet science.

 AWS graphics have had their ups and downs over the past decade as the reins passed from the hand of Don Pendelton back to Hill* and a cast of occasional others, but this Dyrdek board is one of the best in a while to me.
 It works in an elephontine character with a quasi-”Photosynthesis” font throwback, backed with the current CMYK/OG logo focus that’s been going on for a little while prior to the current 20-year (which itself is kind of a trip).
 Background almost looks like one of those “Magic Eye” deals, did anybody ever stick one of those on a deck?
 Regardless it was also nice to see the exalted “Exalt” board back with a pretty appropriate bare-bones/90s presentation.